 In the next section we report on some pioneering work on image statistics from the 1990s that explicitly takes a correlation function approach to understanding robust statistical features in datasets.
 Humans, in fact, use these statistical features in learning to segment visual scenes into distinct objects.
 We suggest that DNNs likely do the same thing.
 Object segmentation is different than object classification (determining that a particular image is of a specific kind (dog vs.\ cat).
 We provide further evidence (section~\ref{implement}) that classification tasks require appeal to higher order correlations.
 This use of statistics in data segmentation is further evidence of our general theme that worldly facts about the data structures matter---in this case, the empirical fact that pixels similar in their luminance are likely to belong to the same object.

-In section~\ref{cf_method} we briefly elaborate on the correlation function methodology just mentioned.
-This is followed in section~\ref{dataset} by a more detailed discussion of the correlational statistics found in the actual datasets used in training and testing and the connection between those statistics and the evolution of the statistics of the layer weights in real DNN as they are trained on those datasets.
-In section~\ref{implement} we address two important questions: (1) Are higher order correlation functions sufficient to distinguish members of one class (say, cats) from another (say, dogs) in the same dataset?
+In section~\ref{cf_method} we briefly elaborate on the correlation function methodology mentioned above.
+This is followed in section~\ref{dataset} by a more detailed discussion of the correlational statistics found in the actual datasets used in training and testing and further connections between those statistics and the evolution of the statistics of the layer weights in real DNNs as they are trained on those datasets.
+Section~\ref{implement} addresses two important questions: (1) Are higher order correlation functions sufficient to distinguish members of one class (say, cats) from another (say, dogs) in the same dataset?
 We provide evidence that this is indeed the case.
 (2) Given a positive answer to the first question, are DNNs \textit{actually} finding such higher order correlation functions?
 Here we discuss some recent work that suggests that this questions should, as well, receive a positive answer.
 The discussion here makes connections with certain perturbative calculations in quantum field theory that enable the calculation of $N$-point correlation functions (Green's functions).
 In so doing it further supports our contention that DNNs are implementing the multi-scale methodology discussed in section~\ref{implement}.